 The Diversity Apprenticeship Program (DAP) is an initiative by The Broad.
 It is made possible in part by the Institute of Museum and Library Services (IMLS).
 IMLS is a federal agency which provides library grants, museum grants, policy development, and research.
 Every year, eight apprentices are selected for the DAP.
-Each apprentice participates in one month of paid training, and then continues to build on the skills they learned through eight months of paid hands-on learning and work at partner sites across Los Angeles.
+Each apprentice participates in one month of paid training, and then continues to build on the skills they learned through eight months of paid hands-on work at partner sites across Los Angeles.
 Throughout, we provide personalized support for each apprentice as they build the skills and confidence to start a career in this field.

 What is a preparator or art handler?